Rapid City Man Indicted for Failure to Register as a Sex Offender

 United States Attorney Ron Parsons announced that a Rapid City, South Dakota, man has been indicted by a federal grand jury for Failure to Register as a Sex Offender.

-Dwight Black Spotted Horse, age 35, was indicted on September 10, 2019.
-He appeared before U.S. Magistrate Judge Mark A. Moreno on November 6, 2019, and pled not guilty to the Indictment.
+Joseph Blue Bird, age 33, was indicted on August 11, 2020.
+He appeared before U.S. Magistrate Judge Mark A. Moreno on August 20, 2020, and pled not guilty to the Indictment.

-Black Spotted Horse was convicted of Sexual Abuse of a Minor in October 2006.
+Blue Bird was convicted of Abusive Sexual Contact in February 2014.
 As a result of this conviction, he is required to register as a sex offender.
-It is alleged that between June 16, 2019, and September 10, 2019, Black Spotted Horse, a person required to register under the Sex Offender Registration and Notification Act, and a sex offender by reason of conviction under Federal Law, failed to properly register as a sex offender.
+It is alleged that between March 7, 2020, and May 6, 2020, Blue Bird, a person required to register under the Sex Offender Registration and Notification Act, and a sex offender by reason of conviction under Federal Law, failed to properly register as a sex offender and update his registration.

-The investigation is being conducted by the U.S. Marshals Service.
-Assistant U.S. Attorney Michael J. Elmore is prosecuting the case.
+The investigation is being conducted by the U.S. Marshals Service and the Mobridge Police Department.
+Assistant U.S. Attorney Kirk Albertson is prosecuting the case.